Shaming by Vanilla People

 As it turns out, experiences of shaming from non-kinky people tend to boil down to one simple opinion: identifying as kinky is shameful.

-When our respondents were asked what kinks they were shamed for by non-kinky individuals, the answers came back as almost always that their kinky identity has been shamed as a whole, as opposed to being shamed for something specific.
+When our respondents were asked what kinks they were shamed for by non-kinky individuals, the answers came back as almost always that their kink identity has been shamed as a whole, as opposed to being shamed for something specific.
 We repeatedly see phrases in our data such as “all of it”, “everything,” and “just being kinky”.

 Being shamed for participating in S&M activities comes in a close second, followed by power exchange activities in third place.